-The pharmacy is in the centre of Honiton.
+The pharmacy is in Budleigh Salterton, Devon.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including flu and COVID-19 vaccinations, the NHS New Medicine Service (NMS) and the Community Pharmacy Consultation Service (CPCS).
-The pharmacy supplies medicines in multi-compartment compliance packs to people who need help to remember when to take them.
-And it delivers medicines to people's homes.
+The pharmacy offers a range of services including flu vaccinations, the NHS New Medicine Service (NMS), the Discharge Medicines Service (DMS) and the Pharmacy First service.
+The pharmacy provides medicines and advice to people who use drugs.
+The pharmacy offers a delivery service.
+And it dispenses medicines into multi-compartment compliance packs to help people remember to take their medicines at the right time.